Chess-Spyder/pgn4people-poc/README.md

 <img width="1932" alt="Lichess_Study_example" src="https://user-images.githubusercontent.com/8410716/170889959-e06dceba-3b39-4746-9596-2879e01bf9f2.png">

 # The __pgn4people__ interface approach
 In favorable contrast to even the best traditional interfaces, the usability of __pgn4people__ scales essentially perfectly with increased levels of nesting.
-In fact, the interface for displaying the entire repertoire represented by the [Encyclopædia of Chess Openings](https://en.wikipedia.org/wiki/Encyclopaedia_of_Chess_Openings) or Nick De Firmian’s [Modern Chess Openings](https://www.penguinrandomhouse.com/books/38620/modern-chess-openings-15th-edition-by-nick-de-firmian/) would appear no more complicated to the user than would displaying a single annotated game with variations only one level deep.
+In fact, the interface for displaying the entire repertoire represented by the [Encyclopædia of Chess Openings (ECO)](https://en.wikipedia.org/wiki/Encyclopaedia_of_Chess_Openings) or Nick De Firmian’s equally encyclopedic [Modern Chess Openings (MCO)](https://www.penguinrandomhouse.com/books/38620/modern-chess-openings-15th-edition-by-nick-de-firmian/) would appear no more complicated to the user than would displaying a single annotated game with variations only one level deep.

 The problem with traditional interfaces arises in part because they insist on presenting to the reader the full complexity of the entire game all at once, rather than only that part of the complexity that is relevant to the user at any particular moment, and that unneeded complexity obfuscates the immediately relevant structure of the game.
 In opposition to that approach, __pgn4people__ can be said to adopt a policy of _just-in-time complexity_.